theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-customizing.md

 For the following components an installation of a custom function module/ABAP framework in SAP is required:

 - **Table** - For most tasks, the installation of an ABAP framework is recommended or required (see below).
-- Comming soon: **Report** - The installation of a custom function module is required.
+- **Report** - The installation of a custom function module is required.

 ### Transport Requests